rajdeep-314/frosted-fractals/README.md

 - ***Snowmandelbrot:*** A mandelbrot set snowman, with a Christmas cap on top (made up of fractals as well)
 - ***Sierpinski tree:*** A christmas tree made up of fractals with fractal snowflakes in the background

+Do go through the README files in each of the directories for more info on the fractals involved, the files, etc.

 ## Requirements